 $59-$68 adults $30-35 kids 3-9

-The fried chicken and corn on the cob are god, the ribs are a bit tough though tasty.
+The fried chicken and corn on the cob are very good, the ribs are a bit tough though tasty.
 With the all-you-can-eat policy at least you can get your money's worth by stuffing yourself silly.
 Note that the Tables in Wonderland discount card is usually only accepted for the last show of the day.